About My Service Requests

 If you already have an account, you can check your service requests now.

-If you are having trouble using the Create New form within My Service Requests, please send details to the Service Request Administrators.
+If you are having trouble using the Create New form within My Service Requests, please contact us.

 No, your license does not need to be current on Software Maintenance Service to open a Service Request online.
 The system puts no restrictions on who may use the interface.
 Depending on the type of support you are requesting, though, you may need an active license.
 See the Eligibility Requirements for Technical Support for more information.